notfalsedev/laravel-soap/README.md

 Laravel SoapClient Wrapper
 ===========================

-A SoapClient wrapper integration for Laravel.<br />
+A SoapClient wrapper integration for Laravel / Lumen.<br />
 The documentation will be updated in time.

 Installation
 ============

+## Laravel

 Add `artisaninweb/laravel-soap` as requirement to composer.json